CCF Founding Council

 Michelle is an avid reader, scuba-diver, salsa dancer and karaoke diva when the moment is right.
 With 15 years of fundraising experience, she’s currently interested topics like intimacy, design thinking, immigrant incarceration, reparations, science fiction, abolition, multi-culturalism, healing and more.
 Like many at CCCF, she comes from an immigrant household and was the first in her family to graduate from university.
 You can find her on Twitter @michellesmuri on IG @freedomconspiracy and on websites like freedom-conspiracy.com and like communitycentricfundraising.org

 Dr. Sean M. Watts

-Dr. Sean M. Watts is the owner of SM Watts Consulting, LLC – empowering communities to drive environmental and land use policy and helping historically white-led organizations move from awareness to action to create an equitable and inclusive environmental movement.
-Sean has spent his career working to bridge gaps between conservation science, policy and society as faculty at Santa Clara University; as an AAAS Science & Technology Policy Fellow at the National Science Foundation and as founding Director of the University of Washington, Doris Duke Conservation Scholars Program.
+Sean M. Watts is the owner of SM Watts Consulting, LLC – empowering communities to drive environmental and land use policy and helping traditional conservation and environmental organizations move from awareness to action on diversity, equity and inclusion.
+As Director of Community Partnerships for the Seattle Parks Foundation, he created grant programs and engagement strategies to build capacity among resident-led groups to drive open space policy and planning.
+He worked to bridge gaps between science, policy and society as faculty at Santa Clara University, AAAS Science & Technology Policy Fellow at the National Science Foundation and as founding Director of the University of Washington Doris Duke Conservation Scholars Program.
+Sean is also co-founder of the Community Land Conservancy and the University of Washington Nature and Health Working Group.
 Sean received his BA in Biology from the University of Virginia; and PhD in Ecology from the University of California, Santa Barbara.